colinfabre/b2spm/README.md

 $$\gamma = \frac{2\pi}{365}(doy - 1 + \frac{h}{24})$$

 where:
--$$\gamma$$ day angle (ie fraction fo the year in radians in the Fourier's Series, modulating the trigonometrical components of the declination as a function of the Earth's position on its orbit)
+- $$\gamma$$ day angle (ie fraction fo the year in radians in the Fourier's Series, modulating the trigonometrical components of the declination as a function of the Earth's position on its orbit)
 - $$doy$$ day of the year (between 1 and 366)
 - $$h = 12$$